 Additionally, the South African National Institute for Communicable Diseases (NICD), which has a World Health Organization (WHO) referral laboratory, provides regular updates regarding COVID-19 at the following website https://www.nicd.ac.za/

 Daily updates on the COVID-19 outbreak by WHO are available at:

 Cape Town, also known as the “Mother City”, is a multicultural and cosmopolitan centre in South Africa and it often features amongst the top must-visit tourist destinations in the World.
 Besides its remarkable cultural and historical significance, its world-class restaurants, and its pleasant climate, Cape Town is truly unique because of its location: nested between two oceans and the towering slopes of Table Mountain, and surrounded by scenic winelands.
 With direct flights from several major international air traffic hubs, it is easy and affordable to reach.

 Citizens of a large number of countries enjoy visa-free travel to South Africa and only need a valid passport.
-Other visitors may need to apply for a visa before travelling and are encouraged to check with their local South African embassy or consulate.
+All travellers are recommended to check their visa status with their local South African embassy or consulate. following the Covid-19 pandemic.
 A list is provided below for convenience, but it is subject to change without notice.
 Visa letters of invitation will be provided to attendees requiring one.

 Visitors travelling with children are advised to consult and comply with the regulations for minors travelling through South African ports of entry.